IBM/charts/GUIDELINES.md

               productVersion: 0.1.2
 ```

-## Directory structure

-Chart source should be added to the charts/community directory.
-Chart archives, packaged as a .tgz file using helm package should be added to the charts/repo/community directory, which is a Helm repository.

-**Do not update** `charts/repo/community/index.yaml` **with your contribution.** `index.yaml` **is automatically updated by a build process when pull requests are processed.**

-## Chart name

-Helm chart names should follow the [Helm chart best practices](https://github.com/kubernetes/helm/blob/master/docs/chart_best_practices/conventions.md#chart-names).
-The chart name must be the same as the directory that contains the chart source.
-Charts contributed by a company or organization may be prefixed with the company or organization name.
-Contributions from the community must **not** be prefixed with &quot;ibm-&quot;.

-## Chart file structure

-Charts should follow the standard Helm file structure: Chart.yaml, values.yaml, README.md, templates, and templates/NOTES.txt should all exist and have useful contents.

-## Required chart keywords

-Chart keywords are used by the IBM Cloud Private user interface for categorization and filtering of charts, and some of these keywords are critical to grant a chart the proper visibility in the catalog.
-The Chart.yaml must include at least one of these cloud platform keywords and at least one of these architecture keywords to be accepted into this repository:

-Cloud Platform Keywords:
-- `ICP` - indicates that the chart is supported for use on IBM Cloud Private
-- `IKS` - indicates that the chart is supported for use on IBM Cloud Kubernetes Service

-Architecture Keywords:
-- `s390x`
-- `ppc64le`
-- `amd64`

-As a supplement to the required keywords, the list of optional keywords offered in [the section on recommended chart keywords](#recommended-chart-keywords) can be leveraged to provide the chart with additional categorization and catalog visibility.

-## Chart version

-SemVer2 numbering should be used, as per [Helm chart best practices](https://github.com/kubernetes/helm/blob/master/docs/chart_best_practices/conventions.md#version-numbers).

-## Chart description

-All charts must have a chart description in chart.yaml.
-This will be displayed in the ICP catalog UI and should be meaningful to end users.

-## Helm lint

-All charts must pass the `helm lint` verification tool with no errors.

-## License

-The chart itself be Apache 2.0 licensed, and must contain the Apache 2.0 license in the LICENSE file at the root of the chart.
-The chart may also package additional license files, such as the license for the product being deployed, in the LICENSES directory.
-Both the LICENSE file and files in the LICENSES directory will be displayed to the user for agreement when deploying through the IBM Cloud Private user interface.
-Product licenses provided in the chart must align with the licenses in the Docker images.

-## README.md

-All contributed charts must contain a useful README.md file with useful information a user would need to deploy the chart.
-In the IBM Cloud Private GUI, the README.md file is the "front page" that a user will see after clicking on the chart in the catalog.
-A complete description and explanations of all input parameters are strongly suggested.

-### Image security
-The README must also indicate which images need to be added to IBM Cloud Private's list of trusted image registries, since [container image security](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/manage_images/image_security.html) is enabled by default beginning with IBM Cloud Private 3.1.

-### Pod security
-The README must also include a statement on the pod security policy required to deploy the chart.
-As of ICP 3.1.1, [pod security is enabled by default.](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/manage_cluster/security.html) Charts can reference one of the [pre-defined pod security policies from ICP](https://github.com/IBM/cloud-pak/blob/master/spec/security/psp/README.md) or describe a [custom pod security policy](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/user_management/iso_pod.html), if needed.
-The intent is for users to understand the required security requirements for the chart.

-## Support statement

-The README.md must include a section labeled `Support`.
-This section should provide details and/or links to where users can get support for urgent issues with the product, get help, or submit issues.

-## NOTES.txt

-All charts must include NOTES.txt with instructions to display usage notes, next steps, &amp; relevant information.
-NOTES.txt is displayed by the IBM Cloud Private user interface after deployment.

-## tillerVersion constraint

-Add a tillerVersion to Chart.yaml that follows the Semantic Versioning 2.0.0 format (\&gt;>=MAJOR.MINOR.PATCH); ensure that there is no additional metadata attached to this version number.
-Set this constraint to the lowest version of Helm that this chart has been verified to work on.

-## Deployment validation
+# Lifecycle

+## Compatible with latest ICP

 Before creating a pull request to add a chart to the IBM Community charts repository, chart owners must verify that the chart deploys as expected on the latest version of IBM Cloud Private, using both the IBM Cloud Private user interface and the Helm command line.
 Keep in mind ICP environments are typically air-gapped, without access to the public internet.
 Any configurations supported by the command line install of the helm chart must also be supported via the UI installation.
 In addition, if there are any versions of IBM Cloud Private known to not work with the chart, those details should be clearly specified in the README.md under a section such as `Limitations`.
 For example: `This chart is only supported on IBM Cloud Private version 3.1.0 and above.`
 For a list of the available trial and Community Edition-based offerings, refer to [the "Getting Started" section in the README.md.](https://github.com/IBM/charts/blob/master/README.md#getting-started)

-# Lifecycle

-## Compatible with latest ICP

-Charts must be tested for compatibility with the latest releases of ICP within 60 days of general availability.
+In an on-going basis, charts must be tested for compatibility with the latest releases of ICP within 60 days of general availability.
 The expectation is that the helm chart will work on all future version of ICP, without skipping versions.

 ## Avoid hard-coded version constraints